-• Return to Copper Kettle Highway and drive thru Trent where Copper Kettle Highway becomes County Line Road.
+• Return to Copper Kettle Highway and drive 1.5 miles through Trent to Laurel Hill Park Road (Copper Kettle Highway becomes County Line Road).
 Turn RIGHT into Laurel Hill State Park (visitor center on left)

 Laurel Hill State Park

 As you enter the park, notice the large bronze statue to your right.
 The CCC Boy statue represents the hard work and tremendous pride of the boys that served in the Civilian Conservation Corps.